-Pension Refund for Nationals of Turkey
+German Pension Refund Eligibility for Citizens of Turkey

-As an expat living and working in Germany, you will contribute approximately 9% of your monthly taxable income to Deutsche Rentenversicherung, the official pension scheme in Germany.
-It’s important to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.
+As a foreigner living and working in Germany, you contribute approximately 9% of your monthly taxable income to the Deutsche Rentenversicherung, which is the official pension insurance system in Germany.
+It’s vital to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.

 The Social Security Code (§210 SGB VI) and the Social Security Agreement between Germany and Turkey set out the guidelines for claiming a refund of your pension contributions from the German pension insurance scheme.
 This agreement, which sets out the eligibility criteria and the procedure for applying for a refund of your contributions, is tailored to the needs of nationals of Turkey.